 Welcome to T3's Noblechairs Epic Series Real Leather gaming chair review.
-Here at T3 we are always looking out for the best gaming chairs (as well as best office chairs) and over the past few days I’ve had the opportunity to take this premium chair for a spin and I’m so excited to tell you all about it.
+Here at T3 we are always looking out for the best gaming chairs (as well as best office chairs) and over the past few days I’ve had the opportunity to take this premium chair for a spin.
+I've built it, gamed on it, and relaxed in it – so I've got the authoritative take you need to make an informed decision on if you should buy one or not.

 Getting the right gaming setup is so important, you want the best gaming mouse, the best gaming keyboard and the best gaming headset – you want the best all-round.
 It’s the gaming chair, though, that will keep you ahead of the pack.